billyThornton/eXeplore-Group-K/README.md

 ## Features
 List of features ready and TODOs for future development
 * Registration and login capabilities customisable to your institution email
+* Email verification system in place
 * A full game with a predefined route for use within the Exeter University campus
 * Leaderboards with current team scores
+* Access to multiple Student Resources
+* Customisable teams, routes, locations and location questions
+* Language translator for text on pages
+* A viewable map of the Exeter University campus
+* An FAQ section for both students and staff

 To-do list:
 * A fully functional dashboard for tutors

 ## Status
 Project is: _in progress_ <br>
+We are looking to implement sockets in order to rectify an issue where the team leader leaves, leaving the team unable to continue without a leader.
 We are still actively developing the eXeplore app and look forward to pushing new and exciting features in the near future.